-The Animals and Bees Bylaw allows residents to own animals in a responsible way while minimising impacts on neighbours and protecting public health and safety.
+These regulations come under our Animals and Bees Bylaw.
+The bylaw allows Palmerston North residents to own animals in a responsible way while minimising impacts on neighbours and protecting public health and safety.

 Your poultry house must:

 - have a floor made of solid wood, concrete or another approved material

 - be surrounded by a raised nib where a poultry run can be attached

 - be at least two metres from a dwelling, and from any boundary not separated by a solid fence

 - be kept clean and in good condition, and free from any offensive smell, overflow or vermin

 If you let your poultry range instead of confining them to a run, you must have a secure boundary fence to keep them inside your property.